Isotype Controls

 • An isotype control is important in order to evaluate the specificity of the primary antibody and to enable you to differentiate between specific antibody staining and non-specific background signal in your experiments.

-• An isotype control works well when the primary antibody staining is easily distinguished from the non-specific background signal obtained from the isotype control, as such, the isotype control antibody should not recognize any specific antigen in the sample.
+• An isotype control works well when the primary antibody staining is easily distinguished from the non-specific background signal obtained from the isotype control.
+Therefore, the isotype control antibody should not recognize any specific antigen in the sample.